 In the midst of this scene of family strife, three Kings, Amahl’s Night Visitors, stop by seeking shelter, causing a hospitality emergency for this mother and son.
 After gathering wood, Mother sends Amahl to ask for assistance from the villagers.
 While they wait, a heart-piercing exchange between the Kings and Mother begins when the Kings sing of the attributes of the Child King they hope to find by following the enormous amazing star.
 Amahl’s mother however, sees only her son in their description, and only sorrow in his future:

 Yes, I know a child the color of wheat…. the color of dawn.

 His eyes are mild; his hands are those of a king as king he was born.

-But no one will bring him incense or good… though sick and poor and hungry and cold.
+But no one will bring him incense or gold… though sick and poor and hungry and cold.

 He is my child my son, my darling my own.

 The shepherding community joyfully assists in assuaging the hunger and entertaining the royal guests.
-We hear them call to each other inquiring after children, and sheep and exclaiming at the night wind in “Emily, Emily“ and are treated to a mouth-watering recitation of their offerings of nuts, fruits, cheese, spices and honey in “Olives and Quinces.“ After this humble but hearty repast, the Kings stretch out in the tiny hut to rest, while Mother cleans up and struggles with the overwhelming sight of jewels, gold, silver, incense all within reach and wonders…
+We hear them call to each other inquiring after children, and sheep and exclaiming at the night wind in “Emily, Emily“ and are treated to a mouth-watering recitation of their offerings of nuts, fruits, cheese, spices and honey in “Olives and Quinces.“ (Does this remind anyone else of Charcuterie?)
+After this humble but hearty repast, the Kings stretch out in the tiny hut to rest, while Mother cleans up and struggles with the overwhelming sight of jewels, gold, silver, incense all within reach and wonders…

 “All that gold!
 All that gold!